• Home

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-It All Started with An Old, Ugly Frame
+It All Started with An Old Picture Frame

 I could feel it.
 The urge to go thrift store shopping was slowly creeping up again.
 I mean, just look at all the thrift store makeovers invading Pinterest!
 Everybody’s doing it!

 But wait.
 Marie Kondo taught me that I need to declutter my house first.
 So I began talking to my house and saying goodbye to my joyless possessions, and that’s when I stumbled upon an old picture frame.
-I knew it had good “bones,” as Chip and JoJo would say.
+I knew it had good bones.

 Supplies for upcycling a picture frame, including Mod Podge, clippers, metal sheet, frame, scrapbook paper and paint